 “The ‘Super-Size’ birthday party trend can be quite invasive and it ends up affecting the entire family culture,” warns Maureen Gainer Reilly, a professional organizer and project manager who works with both Chicago’s most elite families and with non-profits serving at-risk youth.
 She is also the mother of three young children and my go-to for understanding how to talk and think about toys, gifts, and all that “stuff” with which we fill our homes.

 Indeed, in my own family, it took having a second child for me to leave behind my own earnest, over-reaching birthday parties and settle for something that was actually just about having fun together as a family.
 For our first birthday party we adopted a non-profit that helps survivors of torture; donations in lieu of gifts, volunteering together in lieu of partying, good will in lieu of gift bags.
-Our birthday parties are still earnest (donations instead of gifts and all of that), but now they are simple affairs that really are fun for the whole family: garden parties where people bring seeds and plants, small faerie parties with story-telling, a dance party in our living room with homemade pizza.
-Finally, remember that gift giving can always be more mindful.
+Our birthday parties are now simple affairs like garden parties where people bring seeds and plants, small faerie parties with story-telling, or a dance party in our living room with homemade pizza.
+If gifts are a part of your party, remember that gift giving can always be more mindful.
 While I haven’t figured it all out, I have collected a number of useful tips to go from Super-Sized to just plain fun!

 Getting More Celebration (and less STUFF) out of Birthday Parties